UCI-CubeSat/UCI-CubeSat-Live-Tracker/README.md

 optionally, two additional api endpoints that describe the `route` and `satellite` can also be helpful

-and a new `.src/services/cubesatAPIService.ts` `Service` module in the model similiar to [openSkyAPIService.ts](https://github.com/UCI-CubeSat/UCI-CubeSat-Live-Tracker/blob/main/src/services/openSkyAPIService.ts)
+and a new `.src/services/cubesatAPIService.ts` `Service` module in the model similar to [openSkyAPIService.ts](https://github.com/UCI-CubeSat/UCI-CubeSat-Live-Tracker/blob/main/src/services/openSkyAPIService.ts)

 and a new `./src/components/SatelliteLayer.tsx` `Satellite Layer` react component similar to [AircraftLayer.tsx](https://github.com/UCI-CubeSat/UCI-CubeSat-Live-Tracker/blob/main/src/components/AircraftLayer.tsx)